High-impact investment, at home

 Interest paid is reported to the IRS and will be taxed by state and federal governments.

-People and institutions invest in the Community Loan Fund for a fixed set of years and at a fixed rate of return (as much as 5%, depending on the length of the loan).
+People and institutions invest in the Community Loan Fund for a fixed set of years and at a fixed rate of return (depending on the length of the loan, up to 5%; some investors choose a lower rate).
 This is established at the time you make your loan and doesn’t change until your loan matures.

 Every year, on the anniversary of your loan, you will receive interest in the form of a check, as a direct deposit into your bank account, or accrued into your loan here.
 A couple of months before the loan matures, we’ll ask whether you want to renew it, and at what terms, or whether you’d like it repaid.

-But the best reason to loan your money to the Community Loan Fund is the impact you will have – right here in New Hampshire.
+But the best reason to make an Opportunity NH Investment is the impact you will have—right here in New Hampshire.
 Even as you earn a modest return, you will be helping to provide opportunity and transform lives.

 And that’s a pretty rewarding feeling.

-An investment in the New Hampshire Community Loan Fund does not constitute an offer to sell, or a solicitation of offers to purchase, debt securities in those states where the registration of such debt securities is required by state securities law.
-Please shatch [at] communityloanfund [dot] org (contact us) for more information.
+An Opportunity NH Investment does not constitute an offer to sell, or a solicitation of offers to purchase, debt securities in those states where the registration of such debt securities is required by state securities law.
+Please read our offering circular for details